 In contrast to the virginal High Priestess, the Empress appears pregnant, as does the landscape around her.
 The Empress produces.
-She is the great mother surrounded by love, beauty and growth.
-The conscious mind, key 1, cannot produce; the subconscious mind, key 2, cannot reason it takes a combination of 1 and 2 to produce manifestation, or key 3.
+She is a great mother surrounded by love, beauty and growth.
+The conscious mind, key 1, cannot produce; the subconscious mind, key 2, cannot reason it takes a combination of 1 and 2 to produce the manifestation, or key 3.

-The trees, dress and wheat symbolize the ripening that takes place in the subconscious mind.
+The trees, dress and wheat, symbolize the ripening that takes place in the subconscious mind.
 The stream is the life stream, the stream of consciousness.
 Falling into the pool, it represents the union of the sexes or the union of the conscious and subconscious minds.
 Her yellow hair, symbolizing the super-conscious mind, is tied by green leaves, or bound sunlight, as the leaves have captured the sun's rays.
 The twelve stars on her crown are the twelve zodiacal signs or the twelve months, thus representing time itself.
 In the same vein, it takes time to bring our desires into manifestation.

 Her scepter represents her dominion over the world of creation through love, the Venus glyph.
 She is the epitome of creation and abundance, reminding us of the biblical passage, "And there appeared a great wonder in the heavens; a woman clothed with the Sun, and the Moon under feet, and upon her head a crown of twelve stars.
 And

 she being with child cried, travailing in birth..."
-(Revelations 12:'J,-2).
+(Revelations 12: 'J, -2).
 Older versions of the Empress showed her with the crescent Moon beneath her feet.